 7. Satisfy your kids’ (or your!) sweet tooth at Glazed Over Donuts, where you customize the glaze (like caramel or Nutella), topping (like Oreo crumb or bacon), and drizzle (like strawberry or honey).

 8. Another yummy spot to try: Beacon Falls Café, which doesn’t have a specific kids menu, but has kid-friendly fare like burgers, quesadillas, and, for Sunday brunch, pancakes and French toast.

 The lovely backyard at Homespun Foods is a great place to stop and refuel while exploring Beacon.
 Photo courtesy of the restaurant

-7. Have lunch at one of the many restaurants down Main Street.
-Homespun Foods has high-chairs (that are covered in fun colors and paint splashes), a kids’ menu, with choices like PB&J with all-natural PB, and a pretty patio in the back.
+9. Have lunch at one of the many restaurants lining Main Street.
+Homespun Foods has high-chairs (covered in fun colors and paint splashes), a kids menu, with choices like PB&J or grilled cheese, and a pretty patio in the back.